PoisotLab/ms_network_prediction/manuscript.md

 exist (a _false negative_ (FN)).

 A naïve initial approach to measure how well a model does is _accuracy_, i.e. the proportion of values it got correct.
-However, consider what we know about interaction networks: they are often very sparse, with connectance usually below a third.
+However, consider what we know about interaction networks: they are often very sparse, with connectance usually below a third [@Cohen1990ComFoo].
 If we build a model that always guesses there will be no interaction between two species, it will be correct in the majority of cases because the majority of potential interactions in a network typically do not exist.
 Therefore this "empty-matrix" model would always have an _accuracy_ of $1-C$, where $C$ is the observed connectance, which would almost always be greater than 50%.
 Understanding model performance within sensitivity-specificity space may be more informative, where sensitivity evaluates how good the model is at predicting true interactions (True Positive Rate) and specificity refers to the prediction of true "non-interactions" (True Negative Rate).
 It must be noted that in ecological networks, there